Selling Land to Developers

 Purchase and sale agreements

 The Purchase and Sale Agreement (PSA) is the definitive, legally binding contract.
 It meticulously outlines every term: price, timelines for due diligence and closing, contingencies, representations, and warranties.
-It should be drafted or reviewed by your legal counsel.
+It should be drafted or reviewed by your legal counsel—ideally a real estate attorney who regularly handles commercial land transactions, not a residential settlement attorney.

 Option agreements and their benefits